Loading...

 • Supply chain strategy

-This is an ideal specialization for students interested in logistics and strategy, and those interested in working in international business roles with a large scope.
+This is an ideal specialization for students interested in logistics and strategy, as well as those interested in working in international roles with a large scope.

 Supply chain management is similar to operations management or logistics management.
 As such, you can take an MBA in either topic and still be prepared for a career in this high-pressure area.

-Graduates of an MBA in supply chain or operations management can follow a wide range of careers.
+Graduates with an MBA in supply chain or operations management can follow a wide range of careers.
 These might include roles in:

 • Logistics management